 Haupia – Hawaiian Coconut Pudding

 Rich, creamy coconut milk is the base.
-It is prepared in a way that sort of resembles the firmness and texture of jello, but thick and creamy.
+It is prepared in a way that sort of resembles the firmness and texture of jello but is thick and creamy.
 In this incarnation, it can be cut into small serving pieces.
 In its pudding form, it is easy to mix it into other forms of desserts like pies, cakes, and gelato.

 Put it All Together and Your Hawaiian Lūʻau Plate May Look Something Like This:

 Of course, this tiny serving will only serve as your Pupu’s*.
 You won’t be able to decide which part you like the most, so, like most people, you will have to go back and get a whole other plate full to see if you can figure out which selection is your favorite.
 It is a dilemma not easily solved.
 For some people, even three helpings of this food of the gods and goddesses are not enough to decide which is best.
 But don’t worry, the lūʻau will last for hours.
 You have plenty of time.
 There will be lots of hula and other Polynesian dancing, fabulous music, and stories and jokes.
 By then, you guessed it; more fabulous lūʻau food!
 Now I’m hungry!

 Writing and graphic creation by Sugandha Ferro Black